Chief audit executives

 Lessons from the Labs

-Over the past three years, Deloitte Advisory has delivered over 50 Chief Audit Executive Transition Labs.
+Over the past three years, Deloitte Risk and Financial Advisory has delivered over 50 Chief Audit Executive Transition Labs.
 These innovative, immersive, individualized one-day working sessions assist internal audit leaders in assuming new roles and transforming their internal audit programs.

 The labs were created in response to increased demands on internal audit stemming from new strategies, regulations, practices, technologies, and risks in most organizations.
 As noted in Adapt or disappear the Chief Audit Executive must take the lead or lend a strong hand in addressing these demands.